-Tongs to deal with the coals are also normally quite easy to find in stores.
-Again, we would suggest something that is heavy duty and suitable for handling in extremely high temperatures.
+Tongs and scrapers to deal with the coals are also normally quite easy to find in stores.
+Again, we would suggest something that is heavy-duty and suitable for handling in extremely high temperatures.

-Finally – and this is also not likely to defeat global warming – we suggest that you purchase a sturdy metal table on which to place your Dutch Oven once you are done with the cooking and preparing to serve the meal.
+Finally – and this is also not likely to defeat global warming – we suggest that you purchase a sturdy metal table on which to place your Dutch oven once you are done with cooking and preparing to serve the meal.

 Placing the Dutch oven on wood is not the wise thing to do, given what we already know about the heat retention qualities of the cast-iron Dutch oven.